phpbb/documentation/development/language/validation.rst

 * The submitted ``<languagename>_<version>.zip`` must contain a ``<languagename>_<version>`` folder.
 The files from above should be placed in this folder.
-* Revision name in the `Customisation Database`_ should be left blank, contain the phpBB package version and/or package release name (e.g. ``3.0.12`` / ``Richard 'D¡cky' Foote`` for 3.0.12) for more understanding.
+* Revision name in the `Customisations Database`_ should be left blank, contain the phpBB package version and/or package release name (e.g. ``3.0.12`` / ``Richard 'D¡cky' Foote`` for 3.0.12) for more understanding.